-This English as a Second Language (ESL) Endorsement program is an additional endorsement to an initial teacher certification.
-The program is designed for teachers with certification in areas other than ESL who want to add the endorsement (additional certification) as an ESL teacher to help non-English speakers become fluent in the English language.
-This is a streamlined, rigorous, and sequential program of professional studies that combines the best of theory, research, and practice.
-It is designed for part-time students who take one or two late afternoon/evening courses per semester.
+This English as a Second Language/ESL Endorsement Certificate program is for those educators already certified in another specialization who want to add the endorsement as an ESL teacher to help English Language Learners become fluent in the English language.
+This is a streamlined, rigorous, and sequential program of professional studies and teacher preparation that combines theory, research, fieldwork, and practice.

-This ESL endorsement provides ESL teaching credentials for those already certified in another specialization.
-This is a 15 credit graduate program requiring five courses.
+This endorsement certificate provides ESL teaching credentials for those already certified in another specialization.
+It is a 15-credit program requiring five teacher preparation courses offered in the late afternoon/evening.

 Kathleen Pierce, Ph.D.